-- 1. Look for any concurrent associated disease process that may be treated/corrected. - 2.
-Consider kidney biopsy as a means of identifying underlying disease (see Appendix 2 and/or consult experts if unsure of indications for kidney biopsy). - 3.
-Administer an ACEI and feed a clinical renal diet.
+1. Look for any concurrent associated disease process that may be treated/corrected.

+2. Consider kidney biopsy (for dogs in stages 1 to 3, not stage 4) as a means of identifying underlying disease (see Appendix 2 and/or consult experts if unsure of indications for kidney biopsy).

+3. Administer an angiotensin receptor blocker (ARB) and feed a clinical renal diet.

+4. Combination of an ACEI and diet with an ARB if proteinuria is not controlled should be done judiciously and cautiously, ideally under consultation with a veterinary nephrologist (see note 1 below).

-- Combine ACEI and diet with an angiotensin receptor blocker (ARB) if proteinuria is not controlled. - 5.
-Low-dose acetylsalicylic acid (1 to 5 mg/kg once daily) or clopidogrel (1.1-3 mg/kg orally every 24 hours) if serum albumin is <20 g/l (2.0 g/dl). - 6.
-Monitor response to treatment / progression of disease: - stable blood creatinine concentration and decreasing UP/C = good response. - serially increasing blood creatinine concentrations and/or increasing UP/C disease is progressing.
+5. Administer clopidogrel (1.1-3 mg/kg orally every 24 hours) if serum albumin is <20 g/l (2.0 g/dl).
+If clopidogrel is not available, low-dose acetylsalicylic acid (2 to 5 mg/kg once daily) is an acceptable alternative (see note 2 below).

+6. Monitor response to treatment / progression of disease:

+- stable blood creatinine concentration, decreasing UP/C and/or increasing serum albumin (if previously low) = good response.

+- a UPC of < 0.5 is not achievable for many dogs with primary glomerular disease.
+For these dogs the goal should be a 50% reduction in UPC from baseline.

+- serially increasing blood creatinine concentrations and/or increasing UP/C and/or increasing serum albumin (if previously low) = disease is progressing.